You’ve probably already got a picture in your mind of a chimney inspection in action.

 Unless you’ve had a Level 1 or 2 inspection recently, a Level 3 inspection will include all the elements of those services and takes several hours to complete.

-It’s another two-person job which involves removing multiple parts of your chimney and, occasionally ‘destructive’ access to check that the installation is safe and compliant.
+It’s another two-person job that involves removing multiple parts of your chimney and, occasionally ‘destructive’ access to check that the installation is safe and compliant.

 Got a Party-Wall Award?